NativeScript/nativescript-remote-builds/docs/CIRCLECI.md

 > NOTE: You have to be logged-in in Circle CI in order to see the [Circle CI Personal API Tokens page](https://circleci.com/account/api),

 * An **SSH key without password** [configured in your GitHub user settings](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
-It will be used to push your local changes to a specified GitHub repository in order to sync them with the Circle CI virtual machines.

 ## Basic Setup